leny/zoondo/README.md

-# leny/zoondo-client
+# leny/zoondo

-> Implementing an old boardgame for the web (following a YouTube serie) - client code.
+> Implementing an old boardgame for the web (following a YouTube serie).

 * * *